An interview with Nicole Maier: Enteric vaccine enthusiast and fighting champion

 What do you enjoy most about working at PATH?

-I feel so proud when I think about the fact that EVI has sponsored the most clinical trials in the Vaccine Development Program at PATH.
+I feel so proud when I think about how many enteric vaccine clinical trials we've done at PATH.
 I get emotional when I think about what we've accomplished.

 Everyone here is so nice and everyone is brilliant.
 I'm always star-struck because I feel like I work with celebrities.
 John Clemens introduced himself to me in a meeting and I thought, “I know who you are!
 I've read all your manuscripts!
 I've tested your vaccine!”
 It was like I had met Tom Cruise.
 It makes me wonder, who will be the next generation of enteric vaccine celebrities?